scieloorg/PC-Programs/docs/source/download.rst

   .. image:: img/howtoinstall_download3.png

-Select **article_text_markup** to download the installer to work with Markup on HTML files, using article and text DTD.

-Select **xml_markup** to download the installer to work with Markup to generate XML.
-Note: this installer includes XPM (XML Package Maker).
+Select the installer file according to the version you want to install.

-Select **xpm** to download the installer only for XPM (XML Package Maker).

-There will be the available versions of the programs.

-The installers which name has **-trial** can be changed any time.
+.. note:: The installers which name has **-trial** can be updated any time.